Dancing Hysteria: June 24, 1374

 But the most popular explanation is that the dancing mania was one of the earliest recorded forms of mass hysteria related to communal stress.
 That region of Germany had suffered terrible flooding a few months earlier.
 Once people saw others dancing, they felt compelled to join in.
 Almost two centuries later, a similar dancing outbreak occurred in Strasbourg, France, a town that had been ravaged by syphilis, smallpox, leprosy, the bubonic plague and starvation.
 It started with just one woman, named Frau Troffea, who started dancing nonstop in the street.

 This went on for days and soon others joined her dancing frenzy until almost 400 townspeople were involved.
 It lasted almost a month and doctors, who believed the dancers were suffering from “hot blood,” recommended that the best treatment was to let them to dance it out.
 Places were created in the town’s market to allow this to occur.
 But once again the dancing hysteria took its toll—several people died of heart attacks, strokes or exhaustion.

 A more recent case of inexplicable mass hysteria occurred in Tanganyika in 1962.
 It started with three young girls giggling and laughing uncontrollably and spread through their school.
 Over the next several months, more than half the school’s students were affected and it had to close.
 Then the laughing epidemic spread to nearby villages and ultimately 14 schools had to close because students were unable to go to class.
 Almost 1,000 people, mostly school aged children, were affected.
 The hysteria lasted off and on for more than a year.

-Hempelmann pointed out that Tanganyika had just won its independence and that at least some of the young girls affected had reported they were feeling stressed by the higher expectations of their teachers and parents.
+Hempelmann pointed out that Tanganyika had just won its independence and that at least some of the young girls affected had reported they were feeling a lot of anxiety over the profound changes occurring in the country.